How to spot a phishing scam

 Non-clickable links in our vehicle licence (rego) reminder emails

-From December 2022 we're making the links in our rego reminder emails non-clickable, to help protect you from common phishing scams.
+We're making the links in our rego reminder emails non-clickable, to help protect you from common phishing scams.
 We recommend you:

 • continue to follow the advice on this page to be sure an email you receive is genuine